Horseback riders, hikers, cyclists, and many others use the County Forest tracts for recreation.

 The following are the clauses of the County Forest By-Law 2017-39 that you should be aware of when hunting in the Dufferin County Forest:

-- Hunting is permitted from October 1 to May 31 in the following tracts: south portion of Amaranth, Gara Gore, Main, Melancthon, Randwick, Riverview, and Simmons.
+- Hunting is permitted between October 1 and May 31 in the following tracts of the Dufferin County Forest: south portion of Amaranth, Gara Gore, Melancthon, Randwick, Riverview, and Simmons.

 - There is no hunting allowed in any Dufferin County Forest tract between June 1 and September 30.